mbd-rwth/Zoomy/README.md

 ### Manual installation

-See the `install/environment.yml`or the `install/environment-gpu.yml` for a complete list of requirements.
+See the `install/zoomy.yml` for a complete list of requirements.
 Once the requirements are fulfilled, simply clone the repository.

 The following environment variables need to be set